660104A 4th January: London, unidentifeid

 - Satisfaction (MJ/KR)

-- As Tears Go By (MJ/KR/Andrew Oldham) -string playback
+- As Tears Go By (MJ/KR/Andrew Oldham) -strings playback

 - 19th Nervous Breakdown (MJ/KR)